duckydares/duckydares.github.io/README.md

 ## TODO
 - [ ] Replace sample content with my own over time
 - [ ] Add structures for different project posts
+- [ ] Determine how to pages list in

 ## Troubleshooting